KIPP South Fulton Academy Staff

 Nicole is the 5th grade English Language Arts teacher.
 Prior to joining the KIPP South Fulton Academy team, Ms. May taught 5th grade Math at KIPP 3D Academy in Houston, Texas.
 Nicole has a degree in Political Science from Norfolk State University.
 She is currently pursuing a Masters in Mathematics from University of Texas at Arlington.

 LaNita Martin-Snyder, School Counselor

-LaNita is a School Counselor.
+LaNita is the School Counselor.
 Prior to joining KIPP, she served as a child and family therapist for Wesley Spectrum Services in Pittsburgh, Pennsylvania.
 She also worked as a kinship care social worker and casework supervisor in Pittsburgh.
 She has a BS in Administrative Justice from University of Pittsburgh and a certification in Family Development from Indiana University.

 Onaje Oladuwa, 6th Grade Earth Science Teacher

-Onaje is the 6th Grade Earth Science Teacher.
+Onaje is the 6th Grade Earth Science teacher.
 He has been teaching for more than 10 years.
 He began his career in the Mississippi Delta with Teach For America.
 He previously taught at KSFA before departing to explore an opportunity in South Korea.
 Onaje has a BA in English and Sociology from Tufts University.

 Noemi Pavon, Lower School Director